adaptive-intelligent-robotics/FLAIR/README.md

 This pipeline uses [Jax](https://docs.jax.dev/en/latest/index.html), [QDax](https://github.com/adaptive-intelligent-robotics/QDax) and the [Brax simulator](https://github.com/google/brax).

-**Note** While these libraries are usually used on a GPU, we developed the following example to be run on CPU or any other hardware.
-Thus, there are no hardware requirements to run this example.
+**Note.** While these libraries are usually used on a GPU, we developed the following example to be run on CPU to avoid specific hardware requirements.
 However, as a consequence, do not expect significative speed-up from running on GPU.

 ### Requirements and Singularity container

 We provide the detailed requirements in [singularity/requirements.txt](./singularity/requirements.txt).

-Alternatively, we also provide the def file of a [Singularity / Apptainer](https://apptainer.org/docs/user/latest/) container that installed all the required libraries.
+Alternatively, we also provide the def file of a [Singularity / Apptainer](https://apptainer.org/docs/user/latest/) container that install all the required libraries.
 This def file can be found in [singularity/singularity.def](./singularity/singularity.def).
+To build a container from this def file, enter the [singularity/](./singularity/) folder and run the `build_final_image` script.

 ### Running a FLAIR example